kpsdev1/Fitness-365/README.md

 ### Text Box area
 - It is a transparent rectangular box with a white border and text in the middle.
 - It is one of the things that catches the users eye at first glance when they reach the page and it gives a little synopsis about the gym.
-- The box floats into the hero about 50px on destop and 30px on smaller devices.
+- The box floats into the hero image about 50px on destop and 30px on smaller devices.

 ![Text box section on the homepage](readme-docs/images/text-box.png)
 - - -